abilandz/PH8124/Lecture_2/Lecture_2.md

 echo $? # prints 1 , one possible exit status for error
 ```

 Typically, in your code after you have executed the command, you check its exit status and depending on the value of its exit status, your subsequent code can branch in multiple directions.
-Remember that each Linux command has an exit status stored in the special variable **$?** upon its execution, so it shall also your  **Bash** script.
+Remember that each **Linux** command has an exit status stored in the special variable **$?** upon its execution, so it shall also your  **Bash** script.
 As long as you are executing your script via **source** command, you can set the exit status with the keyword **return** (see the last line in your above script!).

 As another example, when frequently you would be _sourcing_ some file, we consider the case when you want some of your alias definitions of variables to become an integral part of your working environment in **Bash** (i.e. you want them to be available in each new terminal you start), you can achieve that by editing ```~/.bashrc``` .
-This is one of the hidden files (name starts with ```.``` and therefore not listed by default with ```ls``` command --- in order to see hidden files, you need to use ```ls -al```) in your home directory.
+This is one of the hidden files (name starts with ```.``` and therefore not listed by default with ```ls``` command --- in order to seeit su hidden files, you need to use ```ls -al```) in your home directory.
 If ```.bashrc``` is not already in your home directory, then create and edit a brand new one.
 If it already exists and is non-empty, modify its content only if you really know what you are doing...
 But it is not a problem to add at the end of this file your own personal definitions, for instance definitions for variables and aliases that you would need again and again.
-First, let us edit in your home directory the file named for instance _~/.bash\_aliases_ .
+First, let us edit in your home directory the file named for instance ``` ~/.bash_aliases``` .
 We start by executing in the terminal:

 ```linux
 nano ~/.bash_aliases